-Join Taz Tally for an in-depth discussion in this video Correcting multiple images, part of Exploring Photoshop: Mastering Curves.
+Join Taz Tally for an in-depth discussion in this video Correcting multiple images, part of Advanced Photoshop: Curves.

 - With this project, we're going to answer…a good and commonly asked question,…and that is, "Hey, is there any way we can make…"multiple corrections, or correct multiple images,…"very, very quickly?"…And the answer is yes,…but there's a proviso, and the proviso is…that the images all have to be shot…under the same lighting conditions.…This works very well in a studio,…we have a studio lighting and everything's shot…in exactly the same lighting temperature…and the amount of light.…But there are other places where this can work as well.…Maybe not quite as accurately as a studio,…but let me show you an example.…

 We're going to begin with that shark image…that we did the eyedropper correction on…in the previous movie,…and then we're going to use that correction that we made…to correct these clown fish in an anemone,…and the sea sponge image that we had, these two images.…Now, remember I said the proviso is…they need to be shot under the same lighting conditions.…Are these identical, no.…But I shot all of these images…

 - Using Curves adjustment layers for nondestructive editing